willswats/yelp-camp/README.md

 # Yelp Camp <!-- omit in toc -->

-Yelp, but for camp grounds, built with Node.js, Express, and MongoDB.
+An application for finding and reviewing camp grounds.

 ## Table of Contents <!-- omit in toc -->